-Prince Charles Edward Stuart was born in Rome and lived in a staunchly Catholic household with his father, who would often would talk of their heritage (like most Scottish) and who held claim on the rights to the Scottish and English throne.
+Prince Charles Edward Stuart was born in Rome and lived in a staunchly Catholic household with his father, who would often talk about their heritage (like most Scottish) and who held a claim on the rights to the Scottish and English throne.
 I like to think that there must have also been talk of Scottish rebellion, and the Jacobite succession in that house because of who Charles became.

 With Prince Charles growing up in such an environment, those lectures must have transformed him greatly to become the dreamer he became later in life.
 He had a dream of being able to take back the throne of not only Scotland but England as well because he felt it was God’s will.

 Scotland has a very long history of antagonism between Catholic and Protestants, there are thousands of graves throughout Scotland and England as a result of that hatred.
 As a side note, we as the human race seem to not have learned from our mistakes of the past.
 We still fight these terrible wars, resulting in THOUSANDS of deaths and refugees…..then eventually mass graves like the one that Prince Charles led many of the Scottish Clans to.